 Sam's own Member's Mark bagged coffee was the first fair trade item sold.
 Photos courtesy of SAM’S CLUB

+Consumers might not think a club store that sells mayonnaise by the gallon could also be a leader in the fair trade movement, but Sam’s Club would beg to differ.
 Over the past few years, the Bentonville, Ark.-based division of Wal-Mart Stores has become a champion of fair trade on a bulk scale, increasing its assortment of certified products and promoting the benefits they provide to shoppers.
 Starting with its Members Mark line of private-label coffee in 2007, the company has ...